ourworldventures/ourworld_books_OLD/content/ow_znz_feasibility/technical.md

 # Technical

-> TODO: we should write something about we have been working on this long time and how its already life for multiple usecase, maybe put some links to play, metaberse, freeflow
+> TODO: (na) we should write something about we have been working on this long time and how its already life for multiple usecase, maybe put some links to play, metaberse, freeflow

 > TODO: (weynand)